punitha-96/SmartBaseService/README.md

 ### Starting the Server

-To start the server with rate limiting:
+In vscode, To start the server with rate limiting:

 ```bash
 node index.js